AdobeDocs/campaign-standard.es-ES/help/start/using/interface-description.md

 ### Administración {#administration}

 El **[!UICONTROL Administration]** icono le permite acceder a las funciones avanzadas que sólo puede realizar un administrador funcional.
-Para obtener más información sobre esto, consulte la sección [Administración](../../administration/using/about-administrating-adobe-campaign.md) .
+For more on this, refer to the [Administration](../../administration/using/about-administrating-adobe-campaign.md) section.

 ## Zona central {#central-zone}